 Our contract backlog represents our estimate of the revenues we expect to realize under the portion of the contracts remaining to be performed.
-Given the typical duration of our contracts, which ranges from three to nine months, our backlog at any point in time usually represents only a portion of the revenue that we expect to realize during a twelve month period.
+Given the typical duration of our contracts, which generally is less than one year, our backlog at any point in time usually represents only a portion of the revenue that we expect to realize during a twelve month period.
 We include projects in our backlog only when the customer has provided an executed contract, purchase order or change order.
-Our backlog under contract as of December 31, 2011 was approximately \$164.5 million and at December 31, 2010 was approximately \$194.5 million.
+Our backlog under contract as of December 31, 2012, was approximately \$184.1 million and at December 31, 2011 was approximately \$164.5 million.
 These estimates are subject to fluctuations based upon the scope of services to be provided, as well as factors affecting the time required to complete the project.
 In addition, many projects that make up our backlog may be canceled at any time without penalty; however, we can generally recover actual committed costs and profit on work performed up to the date of cancellation.
-Although we have not been materially adversely affected by contract cancellations or modifications in the past, we may be, especially in economically uncertain periods.
+Although we have not been materially adversely affected by contract cancellations or modifications in the past, we may be so affected in the future, especially during economically uncertain periods.
 Consequently, backlog is not necessarily indicative of future results.
 In addition to our backlog under contract, we also have a substantial number of projects in negotiation or pending award at any given time.